lamastex/berzelius-megatron_bootcamp/README.md

 Note that this resource is time-limted, so you may have to `srun` again from berzelius1.

-To run jupyter notebook you first create and scp a `.cert` file and follow [these steps](guides/AccessingJupyterNotebooks.pdf) mostly.
+To run jupyter notebook you first create and scp a `.cert` file and follow [the first few steps here](guides/AccessingJupyterNotebooks.pdf).

 Then you mostly need just these commands [as shown here](images/jupyterLabLaunchViaThinlincTerminalInberzeliusSrunGresInteractiveBASHIntoSingularity.png):